Dioscuri-Centre/iPFS/README.md

 # iPFS

-This repository contains the article and the code for the iPFS (imPerfect Focus System)
+This repository contains the article "A software-based focus system for wide-field optical microscopy" also called iPFS (imPerfect Focus System) and the associated code and benchmarks.